gschmutz/bigdata-spark-workshop/01-environment/Lightsail.md

 ![Alt Image Text](./images/lightsail-image-networking-add-firewall-rule-1.png "Lightsail Homepage")

 To find out your IP address, browse to <https://www.whatismyip.com/> and use the `XXX.XXX.XXX.XXX` value shown right to **My Public IPv4 is:** to replace the `188.60.35.196` value in the image above.
+Also add the Public IP of the Lightsail VM (`18.194.105.133` in this example, replace it with your one) as a second address to restrict on/allow.

 Click on **Create** to save this new Firewall rule and it should be added to the list of rules.